 Profile and Strategy 2

 Overall Performance and Outlook 2

 Proposed Transaction 2

-Discussion of Operations
+Discussion of Operations 3

 Summary of Quarterly Information 7

-Liquidity and Capital Resources
+Liquidity and Capital Resources 8

-Off-Balance Sheet Arrangements
+Off-Balance Sheet Arrangements 8

-Related Party Transactions
+Related Party Transactions 9

-Critical Accounting Estimates
+Critical Accounting Estimates 10

-New Accounting Standards Adopted During the Period
+New Accounting Standards Adopted During the Period 10

-Changes in Accounting Standards
+Changes in Accounting Standards 10

 Financial Risk and Capital Management 11

-Other Information
+Other Information 12

 This Management's Discussion and Analysis ("MD&A") focuses on significant factors that have affected Orea Mining Corp. (the "Company" or "Orea") and its subsidiaries' performance and such factors that may affect its future performance.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2020, and the accompanying unaudited condensed interim consolidated financial statements for the interim period ended December 31, 2020, both of which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2020, and the accompanying unaudited condensed interim consolidated financial statements for the interim period ended March 31, 2021, both of which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 All figures in this MD&A are expressed in thousands of Canadian Dollars except for the section under "Bankable Feasibility Study", per share amounts, or where noted.
-References to "US\$" are to thousands of US Dollars and COP are to thousands of Colombian Pesos.
-"This quarter" or "current quarter" means the three-month period ended December 31, 2020.
-The information contained in this MD&A is current to February 11, 2021.
+References to "US\$" are to thousands of US Dollars.
+"This quarter" or "current quarter" means the three-month period ended March 31, 2021 and "this period" or "current period" means the six-month period ended March 31, 2021.